pyeve/eve/docs/config.rst

 ``pagination``                  ``True`` if pagination is enabled, ``False``
                                 otherwise.
 Locally overrides ``PAGINATION``.

+``pagination_limit``            Maximum value allowed for ``QUERY_MAX_RESULTS``
+                                query parameter.
+Values exceeding the
+                                limit will be silently replaced with this value.
+You want to aim for a reasonable compromise between performance and transfer
+                                size.
+Defaults to 50.

 ``resource_methods``            A list of HTTP methods supported at resource
                                 endpoint.
 Allowed values: ``GET``, ``POST``,